jpegleg/kiaproxy/README.md

 The container image is very small and hardened, with only a single statically linked Rust binary withiin.

-Installing and running via Docker/Podman:
+Here is an example of pulling the image from dockerhub and running via Podman or Docker:

 ```
 podman pull docker.io/carefuldata/kiaproxy:latest
 podman run -e SERVERS=192.168.1.120:443,192.168.1.121:443,192.168.1.122:443 -e LISTENER=0.0.0.0:443 -d -it --network=host carefuldata/kiaproxy

 ```
-_Note that the container image is set to use the port in the container image, so we expect to use that port for the listener when using the container but it still needs to be set.
+_Note that the container image is set to use the port in the container image, so we expect to use the 443 port for the listener when using the container but it still needs to be set.
 But the servers can use any ports, ip addresses, or DNS names in the container version._

 Installing via Cargo: